imanghafoori1/laravel-widgetize/README.md

 >And you will be on fire!:fire:

->Now you are free to extend the `Imanghafoori\Widgets\BaseWidget` abstract class and implement the `public data` method in your sub-class or use the

 ``` bash
 php artisan make:widget MySexyWidget
 ```

 ## :earth_africa: Global Config:
 > You can set the variables in your .env file to globally set some configs for you widgets and override them if needed.